kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 ### Experiment

 phnx was installed at the same time as a [dedicated snow measurement experiment](https://essd.copernicus.org/articles/13/5803/2021/) called the Antarctic Precipitation System.
-That experiment is now over and their instruments were removed in December 2019.
-We can see from this figure
-from [their paper](https://essd.copernicus.org/articles/13/5803/2021/) that the other instruments around (and above) the GPS antenna would obstruct GPS reflections in some sense:
+We can see from this figure from [their paper](https://essd.copernicus.org/articles/13/5803/2021/) that the other instruments around (and above) the GPS antenna would obstruct GPS reflections in some sense: